Jundiai Sao Paulo, Brazil Travel Guide

 Buffet-style restaurants where the meal price is by weight.
 Popular for lunch, with diverse dishes for selection.

-A quintessential São Paulo dish: pork chop, fried banana, egg, collard greens, mashed beans, and rice.
+A classic São Paulo dish: pork chop, fried banana, egg, collard greens, mashed beans, and grains of rice.

 Found in traditional Brazilian restaurants, usually for lunch.